by Gaurav Dubey (MS Biotechnology)

 Viewing MAT Patients As Active Addicts Is a Damaging Misconception

 Since L-AO therapy helps individuals lead healthier lives and begin the process of recovery, it is a damaging misunderstanding to view an addict engaging in MAT— under the care of a medical professional—as simply trading one addiction for another.
-Indeed, MAT, combined with behavioral intervention, has shown to markedly improve quality of life and help rehabilitate addicts.1
+Indeed, MAT, combined with behavioral intervention, has been shown to markedly improve the quality of life and help rehabilitate addicts.1

 Is Long-Term MAT Therapy Right For Me?

 While many ultimately do choose to detox off long-term MAT pharmacotherapy and live free of chemical dependency, in other cases, it may benefit the patient to be maintained on MAT for long periods of time.
 This is especially true for patients with severe chronic pain.
-For these patients, drugs like Suboxone may be a more suitable, practical, and safer option than methadone, saving them from a daily drive to a clinic, and offering a treatment with a generally reduced risk of overdose.
-If you or someone you know is struggling with opioid addiction, or is interested in successfully detoxing off methadone, contact us at EvolveIndy.com to learn more about medically supervised, clinical methadone and Suboxone detox.
+For these patients, drugs like Suboxone may be a more suitable, practical, and safer option than methadone, saving them from a daily drive to a clinic, and offering treatment with a generally reduced risk of overdose.
+If you or someone you know is struggling with opioid addiction or is interested in successfully detoxing off methadone, contact us at EvolveIndy.com to learn more about medically supervised, clinical methadone and Suboxone detox.

 For The Many That Desire To Be Free: A Word About Suboxone Withdrawal

 However, for many, the side effect profile of methadone and buprenorphine, or simply the desire to be free of dependency after years of drug use, lead them to ultimately taper and discontinue treatment.
-Withdrawal from long-acting opioid drugs like methadone and Suboxone is often very long and protracted (on the order of weeks), compared to withdrawal from short-acting opioids like heroin, which have much shorter half-lives and elimination times (with acute withdrawal generally only lasting several days).
+Withdrawal from long-acting opioid drugs like methadone and Suboxone is often very long and protracted (on the order of weeks), compared to withdrawal from short-acting opioids like heroin, which has much shorter half-lives and elimination times (with acute withdrawal generally only lasting several days).